Code-Institute-Submissions/return-my-coffee/testing.md

 - The validator found errors in my HTML code relating to the nesting of button and anchor tags.

-    - Where relevant, I removed button tags from the HTML and added the `btn class` to anchor elements so that no visual aesethic was changed, meanining the anchor tags could still look like buttons.d
+    - Where relevant, I removed button tags from the HTML and added the `btn class` to anchor elements so that no visual aesethic was changed, meanining the anchor tags could still look like buttons.

 - The validator also flagged a warning relating to section tags in some of the HTML files, stating how every section should contain a header element.